Austin Clarke (poet): Family

 In 1920 Clarke married Cornelia (Lia) Cummins.
 The marriage effectively lasted only a few days, and Clarke spent several months in St Patrick's Hospital recovering from it, but they did not divorce before Cummins died in 1943.
 Clarke met, had three sons with, and later married (1945) Norah Esmerelda Patricia Walker (1900–1985), granddaughter of Matt Harris, MP for East Galway from 1885 to 1890.

 Clarke lived in Bridge House beside Templeogue Bridge which spanned the River Dodder in the south Dublin suburb of Templeogue.
 After his death, there was a proposal to preserve the house and his library of 6,500 books as a memorial.
 This was not possible owing to long-term plans to demolish the house and widen the road.
-The old Templeogue Bridge, built in 1800, and Bridge House were removed and a new bridge was opened by Councillor Mrs. Bernie Malone, Chairman Dublin City Council on 11 December 1984, which was renamed Austin Clarke Bridge in his honour.
+The old Templeogue Bridge, built in 1800, and Bridge House were removed.
+A new bridge, opened by Councillor Mrs. Bernie Malone, Chairman Dublin City Council on 11 December 1984, was named Austin Clarke Bridge in his honour.